Mormons: Beginnings

-The Mormon movement began with the publishing of the Book of Mormon in March 1830, which Smith claimed was a translation of golden plates containing the religious history of an ancient American civilization that the ancient prophet-historian Mormon had compiled.
-Smith claimed that an angel had directed him to the golden plates buried in the Hill Cumorah.
+The Mormon movement began with the publishing of the Book of Mormon in March 1830, which Smith stated was a translation of golden plates containing the religious history of an ancient American civilization that the ancient prophet-historian Mormon had compiled.
+Smith stated that an angel had directed him to the golden plates buried in the Hill Cumorah.
 On April 6, 1830, Smith founded the Church of Christ.
 In 1832, Smith added an account of a vision he had sometime in the early 1820s while living in Upstate New York.
 Some Mormons regarded this vision as the most important event in human history after the birth, ministry, and resurrection of Jesus Christ.

 The early church grew westward as Smith sent missionaries to proselytize.
 In 1831, the church moved to Kirtland, Ohio, where missionaries had made a large number of converts and Smith began establishing an outpost in Jackson County, Missouri, where he planned to eventually build the city of Zion (or the New Jerusalem).
 In 1833, Missouri settlers, alarmed by the rapid influx of Mormons, expelled them from Jackson County into the nearby Clay County, where local residents were more welcoming.

 After Smith led a mission, known as Zion's Camp, to recover the land, he began building Kirtland Temple in Lake County, Ohio, where the church flourished.
 When the Missouri Mormons were later asked to leave Clay County in 1836, they secured land in what would become Caldwell County.

 The Kirtland era ended in 1838 after the failure of a church-sponsored anti-bank caused widespread defections, and Smith regrouped with the remaining church in Far West, Missouri.
 During the fall of 1838, tensions escalated into the Mormon War with the old Missouri settlers.
 On October 27, the governor of Missouri ordered that the Mormons "must be treated as enemies" and be exterminated or driven from the state.
 Between November and April, some eight thousand displaced Mormons migrated east into Illinois.